-Assuring a "complete state of physical, mental, and social health" for all people in all communities requires more than the provision of healthcare alone.
-The 2011 National Prevention Strategy posits that clinical preventive services should be supported and reinforced by community-based prevention, policy, and programs, and the Department of Health and Human Services' Healthy People 2020 further emphasizes the need to consider how social structures influence the health of populations.
-The 2012 Institute of Medicine report "Primary Care and Public Health: Exploring Integration to Improve Population Health" states that "integration of primary care and public health can serve as a catalyst for cooperation across the entire health system," and calls for generating an appropriate balance in investment across and within three domains: (1) social and environmental determinants of health, (2) healthcare services for individuals, and (3) public health services for populations.
+Assuring a "complete state of physical, mental, and social health" for all people in all communities requires more than the provision of health care alone.
+The Surgeon General's National Prevention Strategy2 posits that clinical preventive services should be supported and reinforced by community-based prevention, policy, and programs, and the Department of Health and Human Services' Healthy People 2020 further emphasizes the need to consider how social structures influence the health of populations.
+The 2012 Institute of Medicine report "Primary Care and Public Health: Exploring Integration to Improve Population Health" states that "integration of primary care and public health can serve as a catalyst for cooperation across the entire health system," and calls for generating an appropriate balance in investment across and within three domains: (1) social and environmental determinants of health, (2) health care services for individuals, and (3) public health services for populations.
+4

-As leaders in their communities with specialized knowledge and resources, local health departments have a unique front-line perspective of the community's health needs.
-As local health departments assume the role of community health strategist (See NACCHO's statement of policy on Community Health Strategist), local health departments can lead, facilitate, and participate in integrating community services to improve health in their communities.
-One opportunity for this is to leverage common goals across public health and healthcare, including the Internal Revenue Service and Health Resources and Services Administration requirements of tax-exempt hospitals and health centers, respectively, to conduct community health needs assessments (CHNAs), and the Public Health Accreditation Board's (PHAB) requirements of local health departments to collaborate on a community health assessment and improvement plan.
-This collaboration and alignment can promote access to integrated health delivery systems aimed at improving population health, as local health departments can increase access to healthcare and clinical providers can link patient populations to needed social and public health programs and services (See NACCHO's statement of policy on Community Health Needs Assessment).5
+As leaders in their community with specialized knowledge and resources, local health departments have a unique front-line perspective of the community's health needs.
+As local health departments assume the role of community chief health strategist (See NACCHO's statement of policy on Local Health Departments as the Community Chief Health Strategist), local health departments can lead, facilitate and participate in integrating community services to improve health in their communities.

 The Affordable Care Act (ACA) provides a key opportunity to integrate public health and medicine.
-Given the shared origins and commitments of public health and medicine to the health of communities,6 the principles, practices, assets, and resources of medicine and public health should be integrated in order to accomplish national health outcomes.7 Health is influenced by a range of interconnected physical, behavioral, and social factors, and the integration of services and supports provides opportunities to effectively address those factors.
-Behavioral health services are often more effective when integrated with primary care and public health services.8 Interventions for adults with co-occurring physical, mental health, and substance use disorders have been shown to be more effective when implemented in an integrated atmosphere of public health, primary care, and mental health or primary care and mental health, as in some health centers.^{9, 10} Furthermore, the integration of public health with social services creates opportunities to coordinate services to address social determinants of health - conditions in the places where people live, learn, work, and play that affect a wide range of health risks and outcomes.11 Public health shares historical origins with several social service fields,12 as well as the goals of promoting the well-being of the whole person and eliminating disparities.
+Given the shared origins and commitments of public health and medicine to the health of communities,5 the principles, practices, assets and resources of medicine and public health should be integrated in order to accomplish national health outcomes.6 Health is influenced by a range of interconnected physical, behavioral, and social factors, and the integration of services and supports provides opportunities to effectively address those factors.
+Behavioral health services are often more effective when integrated with primary care and public health services.7 Interventions for adults with co-occurring physical, mental health, and substance use disorders have been shown to be more effective when implemented in an integrated atmosphere of public health, primary care, and mental health or primary care and mental health (as in some federally qualified health centers).^{8, 9} Furthermore, the integration of public health with social services creates opportunities to coordinate services to address social determinants of health.
+Public health shares historical origins with several social service fields,10 as well as the goals of promoting the well-being of the whole person and eliminating disparities.

-Achieving integrated public and personal healthcare will position local health departments as community health strategists.
+Achieving integrated public and personal healthcare will position local health departments as community chief health strategists.
 From this position, local health departments can ensure the complex healthcare network maintains a culturally sensitive approach to improving the public's health and well-being.